-1) Except for contracts for construction projects involving \$150,000 or less, or for the purchase of personal property involving \$10,000,000 or less, the CO is hereby authorized to impose such bonding and insurance requirements that, in his best judgment, are necessary and appropriate to ensure proper performance of the contract by the contractor.
+- Except for contracts for construction projects involving \$1,000,000 or less, or for the purchase of personal property involving \$10,000,000 or less, the CO is hereby authorized to impose such bonding and insurance requirements that, in his best judgment, are necessary and appropriate to ensure proper performance of the contract by the contractor. - Such bonding and insurance requirements may include, but need not be limited to, bid guarantee, performance bond, or payment bond.
+However, for construction contracts exceeding \$1,000,000, a performance bond of at least 10% of the contract sum should be imposed.

-- 2) Such bonding and insurance requirements may include, but need not be limited to, bid guarantee, performance bond, or payment bond. - 3) At times the CO may impose a 'refundable bid bond' to be paid at the time a tender is submitted.
-The bond will be set at and amount between \$100 to \$1,00011 to be repaid within 7 working days after the contract has been awarded. - 4) If bonding is imposed on any tender, such amounts will be deposited in a designated bank account as a refundable bond to be repaid at a time the conditions for the bond have been met.
+Revised FMR Detail 3) At times the CO may impose a 'refundable bid bond' to be paid at the time a tender is submitted.
+The bond will be set at and amount between \$100 to \$1,000 to be repaid after a reasonable period after the contract has been awarded.
+4) If bonding is imposed on any tender, such amounts will be deposited in a designated bank account as a refundable bond to be repaid at a time the conditions for the bond have been met.
 6.2.6.
-Retainers

-- 1) In the case of other construction contracts greater than \$500,000 in value, a retainer between 10 to 20% must be withheld until 30 days after the full completion of the project.
-At the end of 30 days, there is no defect or failure that requires to be corrected by the contractor, the retainer will be released. - 2) In the case of personal property that requires installation and commissioning prior to bringing the property to satisfactory working condition, a value of between 10 to 20% of the property price must be retained until such time final sign-off has been received that the property is fully functional, which will be no less than 30 calendar days after installation and commissioning.
+Retainers 1) In the case of other construction contracts greater than \$500,000 in value, a retainer between 10 to 20% must be withheld until 30 days after the full completion of the project.
+At the end of 30 days, there is no defect or failure that requires to be corrected by the contractor, the retainer will be released.
+2) In the case of personal property that requires installation and commissioning prior to bringing the property to satisfactory working condition, a value of between 10 to 20% of the property price must be retained until such time final sign-off has been received that the property is fully functional, which will be no less than 30 calendar days after installation and commissioning.
 6.2.7.
-Sealed bids

-- 1) When submitting bids the prospective contractor must submit the following information: - a) Completed bid form that includes the following information: - i) Project name; - ii) Contract name, address and contact details; - iii) Declaration that the bid is genuine and can be carried out and has not taken part in any act of collusion to limit free and open competition; - iv) Lump sum price. - b) In addition to the completed bid form, the contractor must also provide all additional information as detailed in subpart 6.2.2(2) and any other information requested by the CO. - 2) All bids submitted to the CO in response to his call for sealed bids described under subparts 6.2.2 and 6.2.3 must be sealed and, in addition to the bid itself, contain: - a) With respect to bids for construction projects, the name of and the nature and scope of the work to be performed by each joint contractor or subcontractor to be engaged by the bidder; - b) With respect to bids for property, in clear terms, the quantity and description of item[s] or project[s] being bid upon (inclusive of all freight and clearance costs for overseas bidders); - c) If applicable, discounts, transport costs, or life cycles; and - d) A sworn statement that the bidder has not been a party to any agreement or collusion described by subpart 6.2.15(1)(a) hereof.
+Sealed bids 1) When submitting bids, the prospective contractor must submit the following information: a) Completed bid form that includes the following information: i) Project name; ii) Contract name, address and contact details; iii) Declaration that the bid is genuine and can be carried out and has not taken part in any act of collusion to limit free and open competition;

+- iv) Lump sum price. - b) In addition to the completed bid form, the contractor must also provide all additional information as detailed in subpart 6.2.2(2) and any other information requested by the CO. - All bids submitted to the CO in response to his call for sealed bids described under subparts 6.2.2 and 6.2.3 must be sealed and, in addition to the bid itself, contain: - a) With respect to bids for construction projects, the name of and the nature and scope of the work to be performed by each joint contractor or subcontractor to be engaged by the bidder; - b) With respect to bids for property, in clear terms, the quantity and description of item[s] or project[s] being bid upon (inclusive of all freight and clearance costs for overseas bidders); - c) If applicable, discounts, transport costs, or life cycles; and - d) A sworn statement that the bidder has not been a party to any agreement or collusion described by subpart 6.2.15(1)(a) hereof.